stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

   - \<gitops-repo>:  url of your gitops repo
   - \<nexus-repo>: url of nexus repository

-## 1. Addd files to application repo
+## 1. Add helm files to application repo

 In application repo add helm chart in ***deploy*** folder at the root of your repository.
 To configure helm chart add following 2 files in ***deploy*** folder.